cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 If you're already done and still have some time left, here are some ideas for advanced labs:

 - try to add other Playbooks, some examples can be found on the [Official Red Hat CloudForms Blog](http://cloudformsblog.redhat.com/2017/05/31/ansible-automation-inside-cloudforms/)
-- retire the virtual machine Service you ordered earlier, check what happens during retirement with the virtual machine (Is it shutdown?
+- retire the Virtual Machine Service you ordered earlier, check what happens during retirement with the Virtual Machine (Is it shutdown?
 Deleted?
 Is there still a representation in the CloudForms Web UI?)
 - make the other Catalog Items available for Joe Doe as well
 - improve the Service Dialog and make the VM Name a mandatory field (right now, it's optional and can be left empty)
-- grant Joe Doe more privileges (for example, it would be nice if he could start and stop his virtual machines)
+- grant Joe Doe more privileges (for example, it would be nice if he could start and stop his Virtual Machines)
 - upload images for the Service Catalog Items to make the Service Catalog more appealing